fisadev/dcs_server_manager/README.md

 Everything else is done from the web UI.
 More info in the [User Manual](https://github.com/fisadev/dcs_server_manager/blob/main/docs/user_manual.md).

+If you want to be able to access it from other computers outside the server, you will probably need to add a firewall rule to allow incoming connections to port 9999 (or whatever port you configured).
+But please read the security section below before doing stuff like routing ports to be able to access it from the outside world.

 # Security

 DSM is not meant to be exposed to the outside world.